Theodor Herzl Distinguished Chair at Masaryk University

 - References (not required from stays shorter than a week)

-- MU will cover the travel costs of each participant, based on the real cost
+- MU will cover the return ticket from Israel to Vienna or Prague of each participant, based on the real cost.

-- stays longer than a month: Remuneration for teaching an academic course, 120 euros per day, depending on the total days of teaching, and one-time payment of 1,700 euros in the case of a semester course.
+- Remuneration for teaching an academic course, 120 euros per teaching day, depending on the total days of teaching, and one-time payment of 1,700 euros in the case of a semester course.

-Masaryk University will organize a seminar for the selection of Israeli and Central European doctorate students (10 in total) in Telč in July 2017.
-Telč is a town in southern Moravia, near Jihlava, in the Czech Republic.
-The venue of the seminar is Masaryk University Centre Telč - http://www.uct.muni.cz/.
+Masaryk University organizes annually a seminar for the selection of Israeli and Central European doctorate students (10 in total) in Telč or in Brno in July every year.
+The venue of the seminar in Telč Masaryk University Centre Telč.
+In case of the seminar being organized in Brno, the venue is Masaryk University central campus.

 Above all, the seminar aims to attract intelligent and open Ph.D. candidates with interest beyond their own respective fields, who want to share their research findings with the like-minded peers from the Central Europe and Israel.

-The programs of the seminar include presentations of papers on the given topic by each of the participants with enough time and space for mutual discussion.
-The seminar will also consist of cultural program in the town of Telč and in its surroundings.
-The program of seminars that has been organized in 2014, 2015 and 2016 are available here and here and here.
+The program of the seminar includes presentations of papers on the given topic by each of the participants with enough time and space for mutual discussion.
+The seminar also consists of cultural program in the surroundings of the town where the seminar is organized.
+The program of seminars that has been organized in previous years can be found in the section “downloads”

 Application requirements are: